JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/index.md

 ![alt text](https://i.imgur.com/NRA0CH3.png)

-Part H - Naive Archictecture for the “Supersymmetric Artificial Neural Network"
+Part H - Naive Architecture for the “Supersymmetric Artificial Neural Network"
 ======
 Following, is another view of “solution geometry” history, which may promote a clear way to view the reasoning behind the subsequent naive architecture sequence: